MetaMask/metamask-docs/snaps/how-to/use-keyring-api/create-account-snap.md

 },
 ```

-Add a list of URLs of dapps allowed to call Keyring API methods on your Snap using the
+Add a list of dapp URLs allowed to call Keyring API methods on your Snap using the
 [`endowment:keyring`](../../reference/permissions.md#endowmentkeyring) permission.

 ### 3. Implement the Keyring API